 - The car gained velocity as it descended the steep hill.

-- In physics class, we calculated the velocity of the rocket.
+- In physics class, we calculated the velocity of the rocket during the burn.

-- Economic reforms increased the velocity of trade in the region.
+- Economic reforms increased the pace of trade across the region, effectively raising the “velocity” of business activity.

 Velocity Synonyms